 When people start getting involved in the area they’re not aware of a lot, the wisest thing is to start from the basics.
 If you would ask, every professional trader would say that before even starting to learn all the technical details or the theory of trading you need to be aware of basic “rules”, which is more about you then about the market.
-So we’re about to talk of so-called “10 commandments” of trading.
-What follows are ten of the most important aspects of trading that you need to understand, accept and implement if you want to trade successfully and profitably.
+So we’re about to talk of so-called “10 commandments” of Forex trading.
+What follows are ten of the most important aspects of trading that you need to understand, accept, and implement if you want to trade successfully and profitably.
 Let’s start!

-1. Get proper training
+1st commandment: Get the proper training

 Regardless of whether you are an absolute beginner or have traded for a while but never really had any real training, you need it.
 Even if you’re an experienced trader, you still need to train yourself because the market moves quickly, everything changes and so should do the traders.